Looking to start a website or a blog and want to know what is WordPress?

-Free WordPress.com will give you a sub-domain whereas with WordPress.org you can have a custom domain name of your choice.
+In the free WordPress.com version will give you a sub-domain whereas, with the .org you get a custom domain name of your choice.

-Whereas if you use WordPress.org, you will have to have a personal domain name before you can install the WordPress.
+Whereas if you go with the self-hosted .org option, you will have to buy a personal domain name before you install the WordPress software.

-If you are hobby blogger, you can start with WordPress.com free version and test your blogging skills but if you are serious about blogging or your business, we would highly recommend going with the .org option because it will give you lot more flexibility and customization options as your website will grow in time.
+But if you are serious about blogging or your business, we would highly recommend going with the .org option because it will give you a lot more flexibility and control over your website as it grows in time.

 The third major difference is in the flexibility & freedom to customize your website.
-Following are the few customization differences in the .com or .org version of WordPress.
+Following are the few customization differences in the .com or .org versions of WordPress.